Welcome to St. John’s Church

-- Nursery (newborn up to age 3) may be left with trained staff and volunteers in the Nursery at Cranmer Hall (B).
-The staff will ask you to fill out a simple questionnaire about their care, and will supply you with a pager to alert you about any problems that may arise.
+- Nursery (newborn – age 3) may be left with trained staff and volunteers in the first floor Nursery at Cranmer Hall (B).
+The staff will ask you to fill out a simple questionnaire about their care, and will take your cell phone number to alert you about any problems that may arise.

-- Younger Children (potty-trained age 3 to Pre-Kindergarten) may be left in their Sunday School class located on the 2nd floor of Cranmer Hall.
+- Younger Children (potty-trained age 3 – Kindergarten) may be taken to Sunday School class located on the 2nd floor of Cranmer Hall.
 At this time they will have music, lesson, fellowship playtime and a snack.

 - Restrooms may be found in Cranmer Hall (B), and there are smaller facilities in the church itself (ask an usher at the door for directions).